pvbouwel/polar-flow-export/README.md

 # polar-flow-export
 Command line tool for bulk exporting TCX files from [Polar Flow](https://flow.polar.com/)

-Requires [Python](https://www.python.org) 2.7 or later and the [python-dateutil](https://pypi.python.org/pypi/python-dateutil) library.
+Requires [Python](https://www.python.org) 3.11 and dependencies are defined in pyproject.toml.

 Usage is as follows: